tvoboril/private-docker-registry/README.md

 # Private Docker Registry

 This is a project to use the official docker registry 2 image to create a private docker registry with an Amazon S3 backend with a Redis Cache.
 This does not cover ingress etc into a cluster.
-I would suggest using an nginx load balancer with cert-manager and acme certs so you don't have think about it much
+I would suggest using an nginx load balancer with cert-manager and acme certs so you don't have think about it much.

 ## Simple Deployment